Reward Surfaces

 Loss Landscapes

 Loss landscapes are a simple method to visualize an optimization landscape.
-Typically, this is done by projecting the optimization domain to a small space around a point in the full, high dimentional optimization landscape, and visualizing that point.
+Typically, this is done by projecting the optimization domain to a small space around a point in the full, high dimensional optimization landscape, and visualizing that point.
 This method was successfully refined to understand properties of neural networks by Li et. al..
-They successfully identified many qualitative attributes of these local, low dimentional visualizations, and argued that these characteristics affected learning performance and stability.
+They successfully identified many qualitative attributes of these local, low dimensional visualizations, and argued that these characteristics affected learning performance and stability.

-Reward landscapes for Reinforcment Learning
+Reward landscapes for Reinforcement Learning

 Experiments